-EU has once again delayed the implementation of MiFID II to 3rd of January 2018 after ‘exceptional technical challenges’.
+EU has once again delayed the implementation of MiFID II to the 3rd of January 2018 after ‘exceptional technical challenges.'

 This is not the first time MiFID II has been delayed as the dreaded EU directive has many moving parts (collecting data from 300 trading venues and up to 15 million financial instruments) and has already changed directions many times.